danielpokladek/pixi-particle-system/README.md

 ### Installation

-> ⚠️ This library is still under active development and not yet published to NPM.
+> This library is still under active early development and not yet published to NPM.

 You can clone the repo and install it locally: